 Another reason why people have more sex in the winter might be that men are more attracted to women’s bodies during the season.
 When researchers had 114 men assess women’s appearances across seasons, they reported significantly more favorable ratings for their breast and body shape during the winter.
 Scientists suspect this is a result of a “contrast effect” in perception — women tend to be increasingly covered up in colder months.
 As a result, men may be required to use their imaginations more creatively.

 While many men fear the chilling and shrinking effects of the dreaded “winter penis,” it’s not all bad below the waist.
 It’s true that colder temperatures shrink penises by diverting blood to internal organs and away from more recreational appendages, but guys may be happy to learn that testicles hang lower in the summer months than winter months.
 In other words, winter offers a reasonable trade off — smaller penis, less intrusive testicles.

 Your Sperm Are Better Swimmers in the Winter

-Men’s sperm counts and sperm motility typically decline from spring to summer, rebound in fall, and then peak during winter, data indicates.
-The physical structure of sperm cells seemed to be at their healthiest during winter months as well, a study of over 6,000 semen samples confirms.
-Experts believe that this comes down to the fact that testicles are tempestuous orbs that prefer to be two degrees cooler than the rest of the body.
-When they’re too hot, much like a hungover starlet, they can’t work like this.
+Sperm counts and sperm motility typically decline from spring to summer, rebound in fall, then peak during winter, data indicates.
+The physical structure of sperm cells seemed to be at their healthiest during winter months as well, a study of more than 6,000 semen samples confirmed.
+Experts believe this comes down to the fact that testicles are tempestuous orbs that prefer to be two degrees cooler than the rest of the body.
+When they’re too hot, they’re worse at producing sperm.

 Your Package Might Actually Be Cleaner